Meanderings of an Londoneering Castaway.

 Look Good Naked

 Here's another one: Substitute the word 'modernisation' with the word 'improvement' and we have a whole new dynamic, and a whole new excuse to spoil things.
 I keep seeing the word 'improvement' on many a naff project around London, and I think the word 'spoil' might be a better one to fit what they are doing.
-But until then, they will continue to 'improve' whatever they touch, and of course 'improving' is always a positive idea, although in this case its always a spin or a lie.
+But until then, they will continue to 'improve' whatever they touch, and of course 'improving' is always a positive idea, although in this case its always a spin.
 This was wildly apparent when I viewed some road 'improvement' works around town, where major roads and junctions are paved over and pedestrianised, or pavements are widened so much that there isnt much road left the drive on.
-Same on the tube, as splendid old stations are 'improved' into typical euro style modernised death traps, and this fad usually means a closure of a few years.
+Same on the tube, as splendid old stations are 'improved' into typical euro style modernised traps, and this fad usually means a closure of a few years.
 Blackfriars tube station is the latest casualty.
 Lets hear it for another dumb 'improvement' scheme.